What Is Arthritis?

 - Foods that contain palm oil or palm-kernel oil

-It is recommended that these foods be replaced by healthier food options, including:
+These foods should be replaced by healthier food options, including:

 - Lean cuts of pork and beef